sampsyo/home/_drafts/toppicks14.md

 * ["Q100: The Architecture and Design of a Database Processing Unit,"][q100] by Lisa Wu, Andrea Lottarini, Timothy Paine, Martha Kim, and Kenneth Ross.

   For demonstrating a workflow for designing domain-specific accelerators that emphasizes empiricism over intuition.
-The end result is a model of thorough accelerator evaluation.
+The end result is a paragon of thorough accelerator evaluation.

 [racelogic]: http://dl.acm.org/citation.cfm?id=2665747
 [q100]: http://dl.acm.org/citation.cfm?id=2541961